 Being single and sick doesn't have to overcome you.
-I fully expect to complete my treatment and keep

-	doing what I'm doing.
+I fully expect to complete my treatment and keep doing what I'm doing.
 But I can't do anything worthwhile by myself.
-You and I can only make it with

-	the love and help of God.
+You and I can only make it with the love and help of God.
 Never forget that.

-	The article above was written four years ago, and I have been cancer free since that time.
-I

-	followed my doctors' orders, took the necessary precautions, and am healthy today.
+The article above was written six years ago, and I have been cancer free since that time.
+I followed my doctors' orders, took the necessary precautions, and am healthy today.

 Trusting God when you're single and sick is hard, very hard.
 But it's the wisest way to go.
-Worrying

-	doesn't help.
+Worrying doesn't help.
 Getting angry only makes things worse.

 I am living proof that God stands by his people.
 He'll stand by you, too.
 Never forget that.